microsoft/makecode-csp/content/unit-4/day-9/open-source-software.md

 * Explain what GitHub is.
 * Explain the structure of a project or repo.
 * Have students create a GitHub account.
-* Ask them to analyze one of the projects according to the [GitHub Project Analysis](/unit-4/day-9/github-project-analysis) page.
+* Ask them to analyze one of the projects according to the <a href="/unit-4/day-9/github-project-analysis">GitHub Project Analysis</a> page.

 ### 3. Share (10 minutes)